Molecular symmetry: Vibrational modes for an ammonia molecule

-All three hydrogen atoms travel symmetrically along the N-H bonds, either in the direction of the nitrogen atom or away from it.
-This mode is known as symmetric stretch (v₁) and reflects the symmetry in the N-H bond stretching.
+All three hydrogen atoms travel symmetrically along the N–H bonds, either in the direction of the nitrogen atom or away from it.
+This mode is known as symmetric stretch (ν_{1}) and reflects the symmetry in the N–H bond stretching.
 Of the three vibrational modes, this one has the highest frequency.

-In the Bending (ν₂) vibration, the nitrogen atom stays on the axis of symmetry, while the three hydrogen atoms move in different directions from one another, leading to changes in the bond angles.
+In the bending (ν_{2}) vibration, the nitrogen atom stays on the axis of symmetry, while the three hydrogen atoms move in different directions from one another, leading to changes in the bond angles.
 The hydrogen atoms move like an umbrella, so this mode is often referred to as the "umbrella mode".

-There is also an Asymmetric Stretch mode (ν₃) in which one hydrogen atom approaches the nitrogen atom while the other two hydrogens move away.
+There is also an asymmetric stretch mode (ν_{3}) in which one hydrogen atom approaches the nitrogen atom while the other two hydrogens move away.